 In that same vein, I don’t ultimately recommend renting a car.
 Even if you are going to Universal, take an Uber from your Disney World hotel on the day of (unless you are spending multiple days at Universal).
 It certainly doesn’t hurt to price things out and see what the cheapest option are but getting picked up and dropped off by Disney while staying on property is the cheapest and usually easiest option.

-For a family of four this total comes to roughly $4,000/night for a week-long vacation to Disney World (and only Disney World).
-That is before airfare and is adding a few days onto the ticket option I listed above.
-Melissa and I have certainly done trips cheaper than this and it’s without factoring in travel rewards on credit cards and other discounts that are sometimes offered.
-A Disney World vacation is slightly more straight forward than a Disneyland vacation, as Orlando is the travel destination Southern California is.
+For a family of four this total comes to roughly $4,750/night for a week-long vacation to Disney World (and only Disney World).
+That is before airfare but is adding a few days onto the ticket option I listed above as well as assuming the hotel will be $175/night, which you could probably find cheaper..
+Melissa and I have certainly done trips much cheaper than this and it’s without factoring in travel rewards on credit cards and other discounts that are sometimes offered.
+A Disney World vacation is slightly more straight forward than a Disneyland vacation, as Orlando is not the travel destination Southern California is.
 There are ways to make this cheaper though and room to customize it.

 If you have any questions or thoughts about the cost of a Disney World trip please leave them in the comments below!
 Planning a trip to Walt Disney World?
 Check our guide to help you along the way!
 If you enjoy what you’re reading please subscribe to the blog and like our social media pages which you can find on the right side of this page.
 Thank you for reading, we really appreciate it!